 TV Studios and Radio broadcasters also open their doors to visitors who give an insight into production methods and the broadcasting suites followed by the chance to quiz the professionals.
-Prague makes an unusual, but never the less internationally renowned, destination for media and film students.
+A college trip to Prague is an unusual, but nevertheless internationally renowned, destination for media and film students.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.